spovich/showoff-cap-bundler/cap/3-misc.md

 # Cap Recommendations #

-* If you do not do multistage, you aren't testing.
+* If you don't use multistage, you aren't testing!
 * Do multistage with or without capistrano-ext.
 * Test your production recipe on staging first!